 From: Gideon Lapidoth

-Sent: To: Cc: Orly Savion Subject: A novel method for attenuating of the toxic side effects of chemotherapy and statin treatment [1686] Dear ______
+Sent: To: Cc: Orly Savion Subject: A Novel Method for Attenuating of the Toxic Side Effects of Chemotherapy and Statin Treatment [1686] Dear ______,

-My name is Dr. Gideon Lapidoth and I am a licensing assistant at YEDA R&D, the technology transfer company of the Weizmann Institute.
+My name is Dr. Gideon Lapidoth and I am a licensing assistant at YEDA R&D, the commercial arm of the Weizmann Institute.
 We are an academic institution looking for partners to license and bring our innovation forward to the market.
-We have identified a technology from Prof. Menachem Rubinstein that aligns with your interest in developing pharmaceuticals for attenuating the adverse side effects of chemotherapy and statin therapy.
+We have identified a technology from Prof. Menachem Rubinstein that aligns with [Company Name] interests, a method for attenuating the adverse side effects of chemotherapy and statin therapy.

 I have attached a brief non-confidential summary to this email.

-If you would like to learn more about this technology or if you would like to receive any additional non confidential/confidential (under NDA) information please contact Dr. Orly Savion: Orly Savion, PhD Licensing Liaison Tel: +972.8.9470617 Fax: +972.8.9470739 Orly.Savion@weizmann.ac.il Best regards, Gideon Dr. Gideon Lapidoth
+If you would like to learn more about this technology or if you would like to receive any additional non confidential/confidential (under NDA) information please contact Dr. Orly Savion:

+Orly Savion, PhD

+Director of Business Development – Life Sciences

+Tel: +972.8.9344374

+Email: Orly.Savion@Weizmann.ac.il

+Best regards, Gideon Dr. Gideon Lapidoth

 Licensing assistant gideon.lapidoth@weizmann.ac.il. www.YedaRnD.com